luanvo1998/Side-Channel-Analysis-on-AES-128/README.md

-# Side-Channel-Analysis-on-AES-128 instruction on getting started
+# Side-Channel-Analysis-on-AES-128 instructions on getting started

 This project will introduce the effect of SCA on a given trace file.
 Observe, and analyze the behaviors of a SCA attack whislt providing an explanation on the approach to prevent SCAs.